davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 example('hello')
 ```
+This code outputs hello three times.
+It returns nil three times.
+This happens because of the way that the ``loop`` method works.
+It accepts a block that it iterates though.
+Each time the block is called, the local variable ``i`` is reassigned to a value one less then its current value.
+Each time the block is executed, the loop method checks to see if ``i`` is equal to ``0``.
+If this condition is met, the break statement is executed, and the loop method is exited.
 ### Example 5

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?